State v. Chun

 Chun has set the standard for DWI / DUI prosecution and defense for the state of New Jersey.
 It has established the procedures and protocols used by defense attorneys and prosecutors to deal with breath testing issues in New Jersey, and in some instances nationwide.

-Levow DWI Law is also the only law firm in New Jersey to own both the original breath testing machine, the Draeger® Breathalyzer 900, and the newer Draeger Alcotest® 7110 MKIII-C, the breath testing machine now used in this state.
+Levow DWI Law is also the only law firm in New Jersey to own both the original breath testing machine, the Draeger® Breathalyzer 900, and the newer Draeger Alcotest® 7110 MKIII-C, the breath testing machine now used in the State.

 Because of our involvement in State v.
-Chun, owning the machine, and because all of the lawyers in our firm have undergone the Draeger factory certification training on the Alcotest® 7110 MKIII-C, the lawyers of Levow DWI Law are particularly qualified to represent clients charged with DWI / DUI in New Jersey.Defending DWI in New Jersey after State v.
-Chun:
+Chun, owning the machine, and because the lawyers in our firm have undergone the Draeger factory certification training on the Alcotest® 7110 MKIII-C, the attorneys of Levow DWI Law are particularly qualified to represent clients charged with DWI / DUI in New Jersey.Defending DWI in New Jersey After State v.
+Chun

 The continuing defense and prosecution of DWI in New Jersey is based on the Chun litigation and its after-shocks.

-Other issues include a now mandatory twenty minute observation period prior to administration of the breath testing, and substantial documentation issues have resulted from the extensive requirements set forth for providing discovery regarding the machine.
+Other issues include a now mandatory twenty minute observation period prior to administration of the breath testing.

 It is critical to have qualified defense counsel that understand the issues involving the Alcotest®.
-Because Evan Levow represented the lead defendant in Chun, Levow DWI Law have a unique perspective on how to defend ongoing DWI cases in New Jersey after State v.
+Because Evan Levow represented the lead defendant in Chun, Levow DWI Law has a unique perspective on how to defend DWI cases in New Jersey after State v.
 Chun.
 Please contact us to discuss how we can help you.Background of State v.
-Chun:
+Chun

-New Jersey had been using the Draeger Breathalyzer® for several decades before seeking an automated machine, one that reported results that were not dependent on the operators of the machine.
+New Jersey had been using the Draeger Breathalyzer® for several decades before seeking an automated machine, one that reported results not dependent on the machine operators.
 In 1998, New Jersey began testing different machines, and by 2002, the State was ready for a pilot test of its new machine, the Alcotest®.

 Pennsauken Township ran over 350 tests on the new machine, and the State used these tests as the basis for a scientific reliability hearing on the Alcotest® in a case called State v.
 Foley.
 Foley was litigated in the Camden County Law Division, and resulted in a finding of reliability in a published opinion, State v.
 Foley, 370 N.J.Super 341 (Law Div.
 2003).